Hampton National Historic Site: 18th century

 By the late 1750s, Hampton extended to more than 10000 acre and included an ironworks.
 His son, Capt.
 Charles Ridgely (1733-90), expanded the family business considerably to include gristmills, apple orchards, and stone quarries.
 During the American Revolutionary War, the ironworks was a significant source of income for the Ridgelys, producing cannons and ammunition for the Continental Army.
 In 1783, Capt.
 Ridgely began construction of the main house, Hampton Mansion.
 He said its concept was inspired by Castle Howard in England, owned by relatives of his mother.
 When it was completed in 1790, the Hampton Mansion was the largest private home in the United States.

 When Capt.
 Ridgely died that same year, his nephew, Charles Carnan Ridgely (1760-1829), became the second master of Hampton.
 He had 10590 ft of irrigation pipes laid in 1799 from a nearby spring to provide water to the Mansion and the surrounding gardens, which he was extensively developing.
-Prominent artisans of the time were hired to design geometric formal gardens, which were planted on the Mansion's grounds between 1799 and 1801.
-An avid horseman, Charles Carnan also began raising Thoroughbred horses at Hampton, where he had a racetrack installed.
+Prominent artisans were hired to design geometric formal gardens, which were planted on the Mansion's grounds between 1799 and 1801.
+An avid horseman, Charles Carnan began raising thoroughbred horses and installed a racetrack.
 A 1799 advertisement promoted the stud services of his racehorse, Grey Medley.
 Another of Ridgely's racehorses, Post Boy, won the Washington City Jockey Club cup.